ataastar/interrogator-api/README.md

  - improve delete on db level
  - plan user related db and connections
  - plan test results
+ - using liquibase to manage database script and create database on the fly

 # Environment variables